malmgrek/political-projections/README.md

 - Independent component analysis (ICA)
 - Factorial analysis (FA)

-for the "expert level dataset" [2019 Chapel Hill expert survey](https://www.chesdata.eu/2019-chapel-hill-expert-survey "2019_CHES").
-In principle similar methods are applicable to any (e.g.) standardizable survey datasets.
-The main aim is to demonstrate a possible layout of a Python data analysis project as well as setting up an interactive [Plotly Dash](https://dash.plotly.com/ "Dash") service for exploring the results.
+for the "expert level dataset" in the [2019 Chapel Hill expert survey](https://www.chesdata.eu/2019-chapel-hill-expert-survey "2019_CHES").
+In principle, analogous methodology is applicable to any standardizable survey datasets.
+The main aim of this project to demonstrate layout of a Python data analysis project as well as setting up an interactive [Plotly Dash](https://dash.plotly.com/ "Dash") service for exploring the results.

-For opinionated discussion about the methodology, see [Discussion](doc/discussion.md "Discussion").
+For opinionated discussion about the actual Chapel Hill analysis, see [Discussion](doc/discussion.md "Discussion").